 The Compensation Committee also considers the Company's annual burn rate of equity grants as compared to industry standards when determining the long-term equity component of compensation.
-Burn rate is defined as the number of shares underlying equity grants for a given year divided by the total shares outstanding at the end of that same year.
+Burn rate is defined as

-In May 2017, the Board of Directors considered the factors outlined above, and approved stock option awards and PRSUs to the executive officers who joined the Company prior to October 1, 2016.
-The equity based awards were determined based on the Company's 2016 performance, each executive officer's individual performance, each executive officer's contribution to long-term strategic and performance goals, as well as retention and motivation of the executive officers.
-The individual grants of stock options and PRSUs to the NEOs were: Mr. Aselage 165,000 stock options and 41,250 PRSUs; Mr. McFarlane 90,000 stock options and 22,250 PRSUs; and Ms. Clague 60,000 stock options and 15,000 PRSUs.
-Dr. Rote and Ms. Reed joined the Company after October 1, 2016 and were not eligible to receive the awards.
-The Compensation Committee, in consultation with the independent members of the Board of Directors, determined with respect to the 2017 equity grants made to the executive officers that the use of both stock options, which vest quarterly over a four year period, and PRSUs, which vest upon achievement of certain corporate objectives, were the appropriate equity compensation vehicles.
+In May 2018, the Compensation Committee considered the factors outlined above, and approved stock option awards, RSUs and PRSUs to the Company's executive officers.
+The equity based awards were determined based on the Company's 2017 performance, each executive officer's individual performance, each executive officer's contribution to long-term strategic and performance goals, as well as retention and motivation of the executive officers.
+The individual grants of stock options, RSUs and PRSUs to the NEOs were: Mr. McFarlane 63,000 stock options, 10,500 RSUs and 10,500 PRSUs; Ms. Clague 48,000 stock options, 10,000 RSUs and 10,000 PRSUs; Dr. Rote 39,000 stock options, 6,500 RSUs and 6,500 PRSUs, and Mr. Aselage 147,000 stock options, 24,500 RSUs and 24,500 PRSUs.
+Dr. Rosenberg was hired in July 2018 and therefore did not receive an annual equity grant in 2018.
+The Compensation Committee, in consultation with the independent members of the Board of Directors, determined with respect to the 2018 equity grants made to the executive officers that the use of both stock options, which vest over four years with 25% vesting after one year and the remainder vesting monthly over the following three years, RSUs which vest annually over a four year period, and PRSUs, which vest upon achievement of certain corporate objectives, were the appropriate equity compensation vehicles.
 The PRSUs represent a multi-year grant and are expected to be a one-time grant for the sole purpose described below.
 Vesting of these awards is designed to require significant effort over time for the executive officers to realize any value from these grants.
 If the vesting criteria outlined below are achieved, we believe significant shareholder value will be created.
-The PRSUs granted in 2017 vest in full upon the later of (i) 12 months from their date of grant or (ii) specified clinical milestones for the Company's development programs.
+The PRSUs granted in 2018 vest in full upon the later of (i) 12 months from their date of grant or (ii) specified clinical and regulatory milestones for the Company's development programs.

-The Compensation Committee, in consultation with the independent members of the Board of Directors, intends to approve 2018 annual grants to eligible employees of the Company, including eligible executive officers, in May 2018, following the Annual Meeting of Stockholders.
+The Compensation Committee, in consultation with the independent members of the Board of Directors, intends to approve 2019 annual grants to eligible employees of the Company, including eligible executive officers, in May 2019, following the Annual Meeting of Stockholders.